Washing Machine Descaling Reminder Planner

 Example descaling schedules

 The table below illustrates how different combinations of hardness and usage affect the suggested interval.
-These are rounded examples derived from the same formula used in the planner.
+These are derived from the same formula used in the planner, with the one-month minimum applied when necessary.

 Interpreting your results